 Before finding their way to a plate, soft shells are typically fried with a seasoned batter or sautéed.
 It’s hard not to love something deep fried, but many natives consider sautéing the better option to not overwhelm the sweetness of the meat.
 Both methods preserve the fatty mustard inside and typically lead to a crab gushing with juice.

 Because they are so flavorful, a crispy shell bitten into for an explosion of rich juice crab taste, I like a very simple sauteed crab best.
+Some like it plain, soe with a remoulade sauce, and some with tartar sauce.
 But the number of ways and various international treatments of the crab makes it a very versatile delicacy used globally.
 A video on cleaning the crab, which is very simple, follows the recipe ideas.

 Sauteed Soft-shell Crabs with Garlic and Butter

 Season crabs with salt and pepper and dredge in the flour, shaking off excess.
 Set aside.

 In a large skillet over medium high heat, add the oil and saute the crabs until soft, about 2 minutes on each side.
 Remove the crabs and set aside.
 Add the garlic and cook for 1 minute.
 Then add the capers and white wine.
 Cook until wine has reduced to about 1/2.
 Swirl in the butter and the chopped chives.
 Season with salt and pepper.

 Transfer crabs to a plate, spoon sauce over the crabs

 - 1 egg

 - kosher salt and fresh cracked black pepper to taste